hadouani/monModuleDeCapture/README.md

 ![1](https://user-images.githubusercontent.com/45512316/57559986-dac09c00-7373-11e9-8137-35f87fe792e5.PNG)

-after pressing the "turn on camera" button camera Start
+after pressing the "turn on camera" button, if  exist a problem on camera of the user we display a loop video else the camera Start

 ![2](https://user-images.githubusercontent.com/45512316/57559995-e8762180-7373-11e9-8c33-e528bcb9832c.PNG)